 Publication Maintenance Workflow

-This site now has a lightweight data-driven workflow for publications and technical reports.
+This site has a lightweight data-driven workflow for publications and technical reports.
+The goal is that a new paper only needs a YAML file or BibTeX entry, plus a short topic list.

 Add From YAML